ministryofjustice/hmpps-digital-tech-radar/.techradar/data/radar/2022-11-01/Dev_-_Docker-compose.md

 tags: [hmpps]
 ---

-"(Dev only - not for Production use).
+(Dev only - not for Production use).
 A tool for defining and running multi-container Docker applications.
-With Compose, you use a YAML file to configure your application's services."
+With Compose, you use a YAML file to configure your application's services.